rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## Leo XIV: Soft spoken pope with history of missionary work
+## Leo XIV: Soft-spoken pope with history of missionary work

 date: 2025-05-08, from: RTÉ News